 Many longtime Capitals fans who've found this site have written to

-sort of like Will Smith in the movie "I Am Legend",
+sort of like the Will Smith character in the movie "I Am Legend",

 learning he's not the last man on Earth!

-The odds had to be astronomical: that I would be contacted by someone I've never met, more than 30 years after we both happened to attend the same hockey game.
+The odds had to be astronomical: that I would be contacted by two people I've never met, more than 30 years after we all happened to attend our first hockey game on the same night.

 Among the 14,214 in attendance at Capital Centre on Feb.
 16, 1975, were me and my dad - and, as it turned out, Dan and his dad.
 It was the first NHL game either of us had ever gone to.

-To me, this game said a lot about us now graybeard Caps fans.
+To me, this game said a lot about us now graybeard Caps fans... although Warren, Dan and I don't actually have gray beards, but you get the idea.

 Start with the fact that 14,000 paid to see a team that had won just 5 of its first 57 games.